DOAJ/doaj/about/faq.md

   + Import the file into a spreadsheet processing program (like Excel or OpenOffice)
   +  Make sure you choose Unicode (UTF-8) as the file origin.

-## Do you have any restrictions on the reuse of your metadata?

-The data in DOAJ is currently licensed to you under a [Creative Commons Attribution-ShareAlike License (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/).
-You should familiarise yourself with [the legal code](https://creativecommons.org/licenses/by-sa/4.0/legalcode) for this license.

-The rights of the site-generated metadata in the Atom feed are listed in the feed.

 #### OAI-PMH

 DOAJ supports the OAI protocol for metadata harvesting (OAI-PMH).
 Any OAI compatible service can obtain records from DOAJ.
 The base URL is: http://www.doaj.org/oai.
 You can add most OAI verbs and other commands directly on to that.
 There is a full description of this service on the [OAI-PMH documentation page]().
 Our current OAI offering is standardised around Dublin Core.

+## Do you have any restrictions on the reuse of your metadata?

+The data in DOAJ is currently licensed to you under a [Creative Commons Attribution-ShareAlike License (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/).
+You should familiarise yourself with [the legal code](https://creativecommons.org/licenses/by-sa/4.0/legalcode) for this license.

+The rights of the site-generated metadata in the Atom feed are listed in the feed.

-## Searching DOAJ
+## Finding content in DOAJ

+### Browsing by subject

+The subject classifications used to [Browse by subject]() page are structured as follows:

++ subjects separated by a full stop (.) are part of the same category.
+For example: 'Philosophy.
+Psychology.
+Religion' is one category.
++ where two subjects are separated by a colon (:), the second subject is a subcategory of the first.
+For example: 'Philosophy.
+Psychology.
+Religion: Philosophy (General)'.
+This journal has been categorised as General Philosophy.
++ where subjects are separated by a pipe (|), the second category has no relation to the first.
+For example: 'Philosophy.
+Psychology.
+Religion: Philosophy (General) | Social Sciences: Social sciences (General)' means that this journal has been categorised both as General Philosophy and General Social Sciences.

+### Searching by keyword

+You can choose to filter your search results by ‘keyword’.

+Journal keywords are chosen by the person submitting an application for a journal.
+They are reviewed and edited by the DOAJ Team.
+They are more arbitrary than the subject classification.